LucGaspar/MAC0218-Projeto/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+#Wanki - the Anki app for Web (version 0.1)

+Wanki is a web Anki like application.
+Improve your memory skills by creating decks with association cards.

+#### Configuration and Use

-* Ruby version
+uses Ruby version 2.4.1 and Rails 5.1.6.

-* System dependencies
+To run just clone this repo and do a "bundle install", and then start the rails server.

+#### Working:

+* User registration and login (uses devise gem)
-* Configuration
+* Card deck CRUD

-* Database creation

-* Database initialization
+* Card CRUD

+#### To do:
+* add privacy (public/private) for decks
+* share decks among users with permissions (read/edit)
-* How to run the test suite
+* improve the algorithm for show cards to the user (using random)

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Unity Tests

-* ...
+* Integration Tests
+* improve the front-end (HTML/CSS)